 Detailed information about Michael's background is available on his bio and CV page.

-Young teaches the CSC graduate course on Computational Models of Interactive Narrative and the undergraduate classes on Game Design and Development.
+Michael teaches the CSC graduate course on Computational Models of Interactive Narrative and the undergraduate classes on Game Design and Development.
 Previously, he taught graduate and undergraduate courses on Artificial Intelligence.

 Michael also created and helps to run the Computer Science Undergraduate Concentration in Game Development.